Callum Marshall: Loan moves

 On 26 January 2024, Marshall joined West Bromwich Albion, on loan for the remainder of the 2023–24 season.
 He made his West Bromwich debut on 3 February coming on as a 62nd minute substitute for Brandon Thomas-Asante in a 1–0 win against Birmingham City.
 In April, having played only 55 minutes for West Brom, Marshall was allowed to return to West Ham and train and play with their under–21 side while still being available to play for West Brom should they call on him.

 On 9 August 2024, Marshall joined League One club Huddersfield Town on a season-long loan deal.
 He made his debut for Huddersfield on 13 August 2024 in an EFL Cup match against Morecambe, scoring in the 38th minute and assisted for Danny Ward's goal as Huddersfield won 3–0.
 Impressing with his work ethic, and registering fourteen goal contributions, he was voted Huddersfield Town Player of the Year.

+On 7 January 2026, Marshall joined 2.
+Bundesliga club VfL Bochum on loan for the remainder of the season.

+Luton Town

+On 30 July 2026, Marshall signed for League One club Luton Town on a permanent deal.